kpdecker/linoleum/README.md

 ### linoleum/tasks/webpack

-Defines the `webpack` task which generates a client build package.
+Defines the `webpack` task which generates webpack build packages.

+This includes:
+- `lib/$client$/`: Web client package
+- `lib/index.js`: Node server package
+- `lib/$cover$/`: Test coverage node package

+This is intended to replace the `babel` build tasks for projects using Webpack, not augment them.

 ### linoleum/tasks/test